carlosgamezvillegas/homebridge-zidoo-androidtv/README.md

 ```
 This will enable additional extra log which might be helpful to debug all kind of issues.
 Just be aware that this will produce a lot of log information so it is recommended to use a service like https://pastebin.com/ when providing the log for inspection.

-Note: Controls won't update if the plugin does not receive a confirmation message from the device
+Note: Controls won't update if the plugin does not receive a confirmation message from the device.

 ## Known Issues
-Turning On the Zidoo device only works by Wakeup On Land, so you have to connec the device with an ethernet cable to gain full control of the Zidoo device
+Turning on the Zidoo device only works by Wake up On Land (WOL), so the device needs an ethernet connection in order to gain full control of the Zidoo device.

 ## Special thanks
 To Fernando for his patience and support.